Osajulian/JavaScript-Unravelled/custom-objects.md

 called that function.
 If you called it using a dot notation or bracket notation on an object, that object becomes 'this'.
 If dot notation wasn't used for the call, 'this' refers to the global object.
 Note that this is a frequent source of mistakes.
 For example:

 ```javascript
 let s1 = makePersonV1('Solomon', 'Grundy');
 let fullName = s1.fullName
 fullName(); // undefined undefined
 ```

-When we call fullname() alone, without using s.fullName(), this is bound to the global object.
+When we call fullName() alone, without using s.fullName(), this is bound to the global object.
 Since there are no global variables called first or last we get undefined for each one.